 Causes of this disorder vary and are not universal.
 The following are possible contributing factors to the development of Social Anxiety Disorder:

 - Genetics have a role to play in that if either of your parents have SAD then you are 2-3 times more likely to have it as well.

-- If you grew up in an overprotective and isolated fashion, and did not have much exposure to social activities as a child, you may experience a higher risk of developing the disorder.
+- Growing up in an overprotective and isolated family, and not having much exposure to social activities as a child may create a higher risk of developing the disorder.

 - Only children may be more at risk, especially if coddled at home and isolated from other children.
 They have great difficulty adjusting to a world they perceive by comparison to be cold and rejecting.
 They may become afraid of children their own age and cling to adults.

 - SAD is affected by unrealistically high performance standards typically imposed in childhood, and these high standards are carried into social situations.
-People with high performance standards of themselves are critical of themselves (and often of others as well), scrutinize their every action and believe that others are doing this to them as well.
+People with high performance standards are critical of themselves (and often of others as well), scrutinize their every action and believe that others are doing the same to them.

 - Trauma can be at the root of Social Anxiety Disorder.
 Childhood bullying, and teasing might trigger or worsen social anxiety.

 - Social Anxiety Disorder may have its roots in early childhood based on rejecting interactions with maternal/paternal figures.